Shoot more, edit less

 Camera support

-Fully supports Fujifilm and Ricoh.
+Fully supports Fujifilm

-Growing as the SOOC ecosystem grows — Sony Alpha next; Nikon, Canon, and others on the radar.
+Growing as the SOOC ecosystem grows: Sony Alpha next; Nikon, Canon, and others on the radar.

 Roadmap